 Under no circumstances will any nomination be accepted without a signed official Toastmasters International Officer Agreement and Release Statement.

 All District Officers are entitled to have their travel costs reimbursed.
-However, the details are at the discretion of the District Director each year, and must be in line with the District Policy Resolutions.
-Currently there is a schedule for the reimbursement of some expenses for travel to District Executive and the District Council meetings.
-Area Director visits to Clubs are also reimbursed for travel, as are expenses related to toll calls and photocopying.
+However, the details are at the discretion of the District Director each year and must be in line with the District 112 Procedures.
+Currently, there is a schedule for reimbursing some expenses for travel to District Executive and the District Council meetings.
+Official Area Director visits to Clubs are also reimbursed for travel, as are expenses related to toll calls and photocopying.

-The detail of that is up to you; the more you put in, the more you will benefit.
+The details are up to you; the more you put in, the more you benefit.
 Your term as a District Officer will be enhanced as you learn how other Clubs have different cultures while fulfilling the Toastmasters program.
 Meeting and getting to help other Toastmasters from around your Area will also help extend your communication and leadership skills.